keptn-sandbox/keptn-in-a-box/README.md

 ### Repository Structure
 ```
 ─ doc                       doc folder.
-─ keptn-in-a-box.sh         the Bash file
+─ keptn-in-a-box.sh         the Bash executable where to define variables
+─ functions.sh        		The definiton of functions and modules
 ─ resources
   ├── cartsloadgenerator    Sources of the load container of the carts app
   ├── demo                  Scripts for Onboarding the Carts app